Liminality of Therapy Waiting Rooms

 About the Author

-John Finnegan (they/them) is a junior English literature student at Chapman University.
+Jubilee Finnegan (they/them) is a junior English literature student at Chapman University.
 They emphasize transcribing their lived experience into their work as a form of self-reflection.
 When not writing, they are often reading, walking the beaches of Southern California, or caring for plants with their friends.
 They can be found on Twitter at @finneyflame or on Instagram @jwfinnegan